Product

 Motor Vehicle Records Disclosure Act

-The Texas Motor Vehicle Records Disclosure Act prohibits the disclosure and use of personal information contained in motor vehicle records, except as authorized by the individual or by law.
+This Texas driving law prohibits the disclosure and use of personal information contained in motor vehicle records, except as authorized by the individual or by law.
 Employers, general contractors, nonprofits, charitable organizations, and religious institutions can obtain or verify information in the motor vehicle records of their employees, contractors, or volunteers with the consent of the license holder.
 You may not sell or disclose any personal information you receive.

 Get Fast, Accurate MVR Checks With GoodHire